Acid Jazz Records: Totally Wired Radio

 Totally Wired Radio was set up by Acid Jazz Records in 2019 as an extension of their original series of Totally Wired compilations compiled by Eddie Piller and Gilles Peterson.
 As well as playing the kind of sounds Acid Jazz Records and Piller are generally known for (when compiling compilations such as Eddie Piller presents British Mod Sounds of The 1960s) the stations output also includes country music, library music, reggae, film soundtracks, EDM, Afrobeat, Latin, punk, psyche and disco.

+As well as assisting with the signing of artists on Acid Jazz, General Manager Dean Rudland helped put together the Totally Wired series.
+Whilst working for Acid Jazz Rudland met Tony Harlow, who worked for Blue Note Europe.
+The pair released a number of compilations which collectively became "The Blue Series".